7 things to avoid after getting a Brazilian wax, from sex to working out

 I hate having hair on my vagina.
-In the winter, having hair down there doesn’t bother me.
-However, I love traveling and being active outside when it’s warm out, and pubic hair doesn’t fit into that equation.
+Of course, what you choose to do with your body hair is entirely up to you, and while having hair down there doesn’t bother me as much in winter, I love traveling and being active outside when it’s warm out, and pubic hair doesn’t always fit into that equation.
 Although I did my share of research on Brazilian waxes, I was never convinced that someone ripping the hair out of my vagina was worth it.
 I decided to stick with shaving because it was easy, cost-efficient, and relatively pain-free (with the exception of razor bumps and ingrown hairs that I learned to combat over the years).

 According to some of my friends who religiously got waxes, a Brazilian wax would pretty much tackle all of my chief complaints about shaving.
-They claimed there would be a longer grow-pack period and an absence of itchy discomfort compared to what you get after a razor session.
+They claimed there would be a longer grow-back period and an absence of itchy discomfort compared to what you get after a razor session, so I decided to give it a try.

 When a new European Wax Center opened up in my area offering discounted waxes I finally took the plunge and scheduled my first Brazilian.
-Lo and behold it was one of the greatest decisions I’ve ever made.
+After the fact, I can safely say it was one of the greatest decisions I’ve ever made.
+Did it hurt?
+Definitely.
+Was it terrible?
+Not at all.
 As far as pain goes, it’s definitely no walk in the park but it isn’t unbearable.
 In my opinion, getting my eyebrows threaded is a much more annoying experience than getting a Brazilian.
-Of course, it all depends on an individual’s pain threshold.
+Of course, this totally depends on an individual’s pain threshold.

 The recommended time between waxes is four to six weeks depending on how fast your hair grows back.
 I didn’t see much growth until the middle of the fourth week following my first wax.
 I scheduled my second wax on the fifth week after my first initial wax.
 My hair grew in very thin during the five weeks after having my first wax so the second wax was actually a breeze.
 Essentially, keeping up with your waxes helps the hair to grow back much thinner over time and makes the waxing more bearable.

-I learned a big lesson — friction and a fresh wax are a recipe for disaster, along with some other culprits of post-Brazilian irritation such as taking bathes, working out, exfoliating, wearing tight-fitting clothes and pretty much everything that doesn’t allow your sensitive vagina to breathe.
+After my second wax, I learned a big lesson—friction and a fresh wax are a recipe for disaster, along with some other culprits of post-Brazilian irritation such as taking bathes, working out, exfoliating, wearing tight-fitting clothes and pretty much everything that doesn’t allow your sensitive vagina to breathe.

 According to wax expert and esthetician Rena Rubin of Haven Spa in NYC: